-You can get so used to doing something you forget it's #notokay.
+You can get so used to something you don't realize it's not okay.

 It's been a long, long time in getting here, Trinidad and Tobago.
 But here we are.

-The idea that it's okay to laugh at somebody for taking medication for mental illness or privately scorn them or keep our distance from them, is part of why many people feel ashamed to take meds for their mental illness.
+The idea that it's okay to laugh at somebody for taking medication for mental illness or privately scorn them or keep our distance from them, is part of why many people feel ashamed to take medication for their mental health conditions.

-The fact that it's okay to refer to mental institutions as 'madhouse', to hearing voices and having hallucinations as 'mad people thing', to mental illness medication as 'mad people tablets', is part of why when the people we love suffer from a form of mental illness we don't know how to help them.
+The fact that it's okay to refer to mental institutions as 'madhouse', to hearing voices and having hallucinations as 'mad people thing', to mental health medication as 'mad people tablets', is part of why when the people we love live with a mental health condition, they lack the support they need to get better.